 Inspecting your auxiliary belt

-The good news is that and auxiliary belt (which can also be known as the serpentine belt, ancillary belt and accessory belt), is designed to last between 50,000 and 100,000 miles, and checking it out is usually pretty simple.
+The good news is that an auxiliary belt (which can also be known as the serpentine belt, ancillary belt and accessory belt), is designed to last between 50,000 and 100,000 miles, and checking it out is usually pretty simple.

 For a start, listen to it.
 If it’s become stretched and is slipping, it’ll emit a squealing noise when you start the engine, or when you turn on the air-conditioning.